rmccoy7541/neand_sQTL/README.md

 Updates
 ----------------------------------------------------------------------------------------------------------------------------------------
+### 11/12/2018
+	Our journey continues.
+Rajiv accidentally deleted the dbGaP folder so now we have to download the sra files again.
+The cart file I was using before was incomplete so I got a new one.
+What I need to do now is to download the sra files in chunks to /scratch, convert the files to .bam, then move the converted files to /data.
+A good thing to keep in mind is to set the max size for prefetch to a high number so that the download won't be capped.
+I used the command `./prefetch -s ~/scratch/ncbi/cart_prj19186_201811121649.krt > ../../sizeOfCart.txt` to get a text file with the sizes of all the sra files so that I can find the best possible chunking.
+Actually, now that I think about it, that's not necessary; chunking by 3TB is probably fine and that's what I'm going to do, but it's cool that I have the sizes of the sra files.
+So now I have to write a bash script that will download to scratch in a 3TB chunk, convert to *.bam, move *.bam to /data, delete pre-converted data as well as bam data on /scratch, repeat for remainder of sra files in 3TB chunks.

 ### 11/09/2018
 	Disregard that last entry, the download was unsuccessful and after speaking with Rajiv, he found a repository of GTEx data he had downloaded previously minus some larger files had yet to download.
 He offered to convert the files to `.bam` format for me after repeated difficulties on my end working with sra-toolkit.
 The total size of the RNA-Seq data that will be used is ~16TB.
 Additonally, he will supply me the required `.vcf` file for QTL mapping via FastQTL.
 I did some investigation into potentially creating an R shiny app to visualize the data and it seems not only easy, but clear cut for LeafCutter users.